alicetoo123/alicetoo123.github.io/_posts/2021-06-28-How I  Built This Blog.md

 ### Upload

+After the modifacation copy all the files to the directory we built in step 2:
+**username.github.io**

-After the modifacation copy all the files to the directory we built in step 2, **username.github.io** = local repository On the terminal, go to the local repository and run git to upload the blog
+On the terminal, go to the local repository and run git to upload the blog

 ```bash